indraniel/clojure-notes/leiningen.md

 * [How Clojure Babies Are Made: Understanding `lein run`](http://www.flyingmachinestudios.com/programming/how-clojure-babies-are-made-lein-run/)
 * [How Clojure Babies are Made: Leiningen's Trampoline](http://www.flyingmachinestudios.com/programming/lein-trampoline/)

+### Appreciating the differences between `lein run`, `lein trampoline`, and `lein uberjar`

+* **`lein run`** : executes the `-main` function of the targeted or default namespace.
+Lein runs through out the full execution of that main methods so if your main function creates a web servers, then the leiningen process also stays up the whole time.
+* **`lein trampoline`** : executes the `-main` function as a separate process, so that the main leiningen process can exit and therefore you only have one process running
+* **`lein uberjar`** : creates a standalone jar file, so that any other user does not need to have lein installed to run your code. (or any of the source files).
+To run the jar, you execute `java -jar myjarname.jar` which contains all the source and all the dependencies.

 ## Project Structure

 * [How To Organize A Clojure Project And Its Dependencies](https://cb.codes/organizing-clojure-projects-and-libraries/)